Types of throat cancer

 Adenocarcinoma begins in the glandular cells of the throat.

-Throat cancer includes several different cancers under the head and neck umbrella.
 Laryngeal cancer and pharyngeal cancer are two of the most common types of throat cancer.

-Pharyngeal cancer is broken into three types:
+Pharyngeal cancer is categorized by three types: